Let Us Answer All of Your Questions

 However, you can help to improve your situation - and your credit score - all by consolidating your debt.
 Yes, that's right, getting a debt consolidation loan can help you be more diligent about repayments, reduce your debts, and even decrease that sky-high interest rate.« Show Less

 One of the best ways to determine whether your loan application is likely to be accepted is by checking your credit score.
 If you find that your credit score is too low, it's best to take some time to build your credit score before making a loan application.
-You can use websites such as Experian, Equifax, CallCredit which are free to use to check your credit score.
+You can use websites such as Experian which is free to use to check your credit score.
 As well as reviewing your current financial standing, it will also allow you to rectify any inconsistencies.

 You will undergo some of the traditional checks that come with loans - a credit check, an affordability check, an employment check, etc. Mostly, what the lender is setting out to find out is that you are not lying about your identity, that you can afford to repay the loan, and that you do not have a record of poor financial behaviours, such as defaulting on loans and CCJs.